pengkang12/pengkang12.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Brief Biography
+====

-My name is Peng Kang.
-I am a fourth-year Ph.D. student at the [Department of Computer science](https://cs.utsa.edu/), the University of Texas at San Antonio.
+Peng Kang is a fourth-year Ph.D. student at the [Department of Computer science](https://cs.utsa.edu/), the University of Texas at San Antonio since Aug.
+2018.
+His research interests include Microservices, Stream processing(Apache spark and Apache storm), and Machine Learning with system.
+He received the Bachelor's degree in electronics engineering from the Nanjing Unviersity of Aeronautics and Astronautics in 2013.
+He received his Master degree in Computer Science from the Xi'an Microelectronic Technology Institute in 2016.